 Service plans and costs

-Ooma’s costs are relatively low in general and the Telo 2 is no different.
+Ooma’s price / costs are relatively low in general and the Telo 2 is no different.
 The device retails at $99.99, although Google and Amazon frequently offer special deals and merchant rebates to slash the price down by $10-15 per unit.
 The basic/ free service has nationwide support in USA and Canada.
-You also have the option to up the ante and pay $9.99 per month for the Premier service if you would like (See our Premier vs. Basic Comparison for more details on their differences).
+You also have the option to up the ante and pay $9.99 per month for the Premium premier service if you would like (See our Premier vs. Basic Comparison for more details on their differences).
 The unit potentially will work on any internet enabled router outside the country too, however the billing rates would be akin to any US number being used abroad.
 This means people outside the US with Ooma can make free calls back to the US.

 Other costs and fees for services are as follows: